galaxyproject/galaxy-hub/src/public-galaxy-servers/index.md

 * *Link:*
   * [NGS-QC Galaxy](http://galaxy.ngs-qc.org/)
 * *Domain/Purpose:*
-  * Evaluate the quality of your favorite ChIP-seq or enrichment-related NGS dataset using [NGS-QC Generator](http://www.ngs-qc.org/), which also includes a [database with preprocessed profiles](http://www.ngs-qc.org/database.php) and a [tutorial on how to analyze sequencing profiles yourself](http://www.ngs-qc.org/tutorial.php).
+  * Evaluate the quality of your favorite ChIP-seq or enrichment-related NGS dataset.
 * *Comments:*
+  * Evaluate the quality of ChIP-seq and enrichment-related NGS datasets using [NGS-QC Generator](http://www.ngs-qc.org/), which also includes a [database with preprocessed profiles](http://www.ngs-qc.org/database.php) and a [tutorial on how to analyze sequencing profiles yourself](http://www.ngs-qc.org/tutorial.php).
   * See
     * [NGS-QC Generator: A Quality Control System for ChIP-Seq and Related Deep Sequencing-Generated Datasets](http://link.springer.com/protocol/10.1007/978-1-4939-3578-9_13) by Mendoza-Parra *et al.* in Statistical Genomics, Volume 1418 of the series Methods in Molecular Biology pp 243-265
     * [A quality control system for profiles obtained by ChIP sequencing](http://nar.oxfordjournals.org/content/early/2013/09/14/nar.gkt829) by Mendoza-Parra *et al.*, in *Nucl.
 Acids Res.* (2013)